KeLLs-Link/client-server-architecture/clientserver.md

 ```
 ![image](./screenshot/bindaddressedited.png)

-save and exit your command line code editor
+save and exit your command line code editor.

+From `mysql client` Linux Server, connect remotely to mysql server Database Engine without using SSH.
+You must use the `mysql utility` to perform this action.

+Check that you have successfully connected to a remote MySQL server and can perform SQL queries:

+GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'client_ip' IDENTIFIED BY 'password';